 Easy Strawberry Smoothie Recipe

-This smoothie is made in just a few minutes, and it’s great for taking on the go.
+Plus, this smoothie is made in just a few minutes, and it’s great for taking on the go.
 You simply toss the ingredients into your blender and pulse!
 Once everything is combined, it’s easy to fine-tune the flavor and consistency of your drink.

 Are Strawberry Smoothies Healthy?